 In 2004, Amy dove head first into politics as a political activist and by 2006, left corporate computing to run for county commissioner.
 She tried a 2nd failed run for public office in 2009 when she ran for Denton City Council.
 Then in 2018 she made a final failed attempt by running for Denton County Clerk.
 She was the first Democrat in 30 years to run for county clerk in Denton County.
 She now swears she’s done being a candidate.
 Don’t ask.
 She’s not doing it.
 She will help you with your campaign if you are sufficiently liberal.

 When the #txlege is in session, Amy can frequently be found lobbying with various groups for social justice, education, the environment, women’s reproductive rights and other important issues in the halls of the state capital.
 It was political activism that led her to her first job in talk radio.

 Amy Manuel joined hosts Jack Bishop and Rich Hancock in 2009 on the now defunct AM 1360 Rational Radio.
 From 2015 through 2018, she and Jack hosted The Intersection Tuesdays thru Fridays at 11pm on another internet network.
 The Intersection continues without Amy, though she will occasionally call in.

-Since 2017 Amy has hosted Political Musings on the Fishbowl Red Stream from noon to 1pm CST on Mondays.
-Tune in for her political musings, an occasional interview and plenty of fun music on the theme of the day.
+Since 2017, Amy has hosted Political Musings on the Fishbowl Radio Network Red Stream every Monday from noon to 1pm CST.
+Tune in for her political musings, an occasional interview, and plenty of fun music on the theme of the day.